davemackintosh/dav3.co/posts/being-a-mobile-developer.md

 This means a couple things for me, I can invest my time into looking setting it up as a development platform and I can backlog my phone idea and design a much simpler USB-C battery powered screen to dock my phone in for multitasking work.

-Don't get me wrong, theres still a *lot* of work for Dex to do to make it a truly capable web development platform such as
+Don't get me wrong, there's still a *lot* of work for Dex to do to make it a truly capable web development platform such as

-* Blink dev tools built into samsung internet.
+* Blink dev tools built into Samsung internet.
 * when in dex mode browsers should all switch to desktop mode.
 * dex labs should allow more flexibility in what it can do to any apps manifest such as
   * Make all windows resizable